NBChub/chatBGC_benchmark/README.md

 ```

 ## Summarizing Benchmark results
+To summarize the result into a single table:
 ```bash
 python scripts/summarize.py --models gpt-4o gpt-4o-mini --llm_type openai_chat --chatbgc_version 0.2.0 --benchmark_version bde51dc
 ```

+The result will be saved in the `results` folder.

 # [IMPORTANT UPDATE] - New Database Structure
 We have finished the BGCFlow run for the G1034 dataset.
 Unfortunately, two genomes were dropped because of an issue with the annotation (inconsistent exon ordering for features):